splunk/public-o11y-docs/sp-oncall/spoc-integrations/nagios-integration-guide.rst

    -  This is your org slug.
 It can be found by accessing Splunk On-Call Timeline and then looking at the URL.
-The \_VO_ORGANIZATION_ID will be the string that appears after ‘/client/’.
+The \_VO_ORGANIZATION_ID will be the string that appears after ‘/client/'.

 -  \_VO_ORGANIZATION_KEY (~line 25 & 26)

    -  Can be found In Splunk On-Call by following **Integrations >> Nagios**.
-It will be listed as ‘Service API Key’
+It will be listed as ‘Service API Key'

 To generate a Service API Key, in Splunk On-Call select **Integrations
 >> Nagios.**